sfoolish/sfoolish.github.com/_posts/2013-08-30-python-decorator-part1.md

 #### Handcrafted decorators && Decorators demystified

-    # A decorator is a function that expects ANOTHER function as parameter
     def my_shiny_new_decorator(a_function_to_decorate):
         def the_wrapper_around_the_original_function():
             print "Before the function runs"
             a_function_to_decorate()
             print "After the function runs"

         return the_wrapper_around_the_original_function

-    # Now imagine you create a function you don't want to ever touch again.
     def a_stand_alone_function():
         print "I am a stand alone function, don't you dare modify me"